peter279k/serviceBundle/README.md

 # serviceBundle
-Intergated with mailing service,uploading image service and so on.
+Intergating with mailing service,uploading image service and so on.

-## Following service table about supporting status
+## Following service table is about supporting status

 | service-name|support|
 |-------------|-------|